bormaxi8080/osint-timeline/DRAFT.md

 NMap-Tools - This repository is to host Nmap scripts and tools that may be helpful to penetration testers or security researchers.
 Contents: /NSE - Nmap Scripting Engine (NSE) plugins --- http-screenshot.nse - Takes a screenshot using wkhtmltoimage-i386 of found web pages: https://github.com/SpiderLabs/Nmap-Tools

+**DDoSlayer** is an Offensive Security Tool written in Python3 by Chris 'SaintDruG' Abou-Chabke from Black Hat Ethical Hacking, designed to perform **Distributed Denial of Service (DDoS)** attacks: https://github.com/blackhatethicalhacking/DDoSlayer